xfmgp/OptimalWordleSolver/README.md

     &emsp;```cargo run```

-7. While it computes, rename /web to /docs and change `full_solution_compressed.txt` to `solution.txt` in `ui.js`

-8. Move the output `solution.txt` from (root) to /docs/solutions and 'Commit & Push'

-When deploying to GitHub Pages, select /docs under
-...
-Build and deployment > Branch
+7. Download the output `solution.txt` under the Explorer view and upload it to xfmgp.github.io/OptimalWordleSolver